-This is the seventh and final episode of a mini series on redundancy in which I will focus on all aspects of redundancy and how to ensure you get things right.
+This is the sixth and final episode of a mini series on redundancy in which I will focus on all aspects of redundancy and how to ensure you get things right.

 In this episode I will cover answers to the following questions:

 - I have heard some people say it is unfair to make redundancies when the furlough scheme is still available, is this true?

 - Can I make redundancies now or do I have to wait until the end of the furlough scheme?

 - Do I have to keep employees on furlough if there is no work for them in the future?